 Three Priority Areas to Accelerate the Spread of Innovation

-These priorities reflect CIN’s commitment to provide timely and useful knowledge that enables leaders to learn and incorporate leading-edge practices and concepts into improvement efforts.
+Identifying priority areas reflects CIN’s commitment to provide timely and useful knowledge that enables leaders to learn and incorporate leading-edge practices and concepts into improvement efforts.
 CIN provides technical assistance, programming, resources, and activities to support advancements in these priority areas.
-The priority areas will be updated soon for the 2023-2024 cycle.

-Membership in the California Improvement Network is open to all and free of cost thanks to the support of the California Health Care Foundation.
-Members learn about the latest health care improvement resources and events through our monthly newsletter.
-Join CIN now to become part of a community that is connecting, learning together, and taking action that effects positive change.
+The California Improvement Network is open to all and free of cost thanks to the support of the California Health Care Foundation.
+Subscribe now to hear about the latest health improvement events, resources, and tools through our monthly newsletter.

 Latest Resources from CIN